-Named after the survey vessel on which young Horatio Nelson served, this island has had only three owners in a hundred years.
-As they avoided introducing rats and cats, its wildlife has no predators and is approachable.
+Named after the survey vessel on which Horatio Nelson served, the owners of the island avoided introducing cats and rats, meaning that the wildlife here has no predators and tends to be carefree, trusting and approachable.